 Second, decide where you should wash your puppy.
 A kitchen sink for small puppies, or a laundry sink for larger pups is ideal as you can stand comfortably while soaping up your new friend.
 A bathtub works well also, but if your tub is acrylic, your dogs nails may scratch the finish.
 Leaning over the side of a bathtub can be difficult for folks with back problems, so keep this in mind if this is you.
-In our grooming shop we hear lots of bath-at-home stories, and many people get right in the tub or shower with their dogs.
+In our grooming shop we used to hear lots of bath-at-home stories, and many people get right in the tub or shower with their dogs.
 How much fun is that?
 If the weather's nice, and you have access to warm water outside, you can use a kiddie pool in place of a bathtub, and then dry off in the sun!

 If you have a hand sprayer on your sink, this is ideal as it's much easier to thoroughly rinse hard to reach areas.
 If you don't have a sprayer, filling the sink up with fresh rinse water will be the best way to ensure you're completely rinsing your puppy.
 It's extremely important to rinse your puppy completely, as dry shampoo residue will cause your puppy to become very itchy.
 (Shampoo residue looks like dandruff, and can come from any brand of shampoo.)

 Okay, now to start your puppies bath.
 First you'll want to dilute your shampoo.
 We usually use a dilution ratio of 20:1, so 20 parts water, and 1 part shampoo, but you can play with this and find what works best for you.
 In a squeezable bottle, Mix up about 250 mL of diluted shampoo to start with, or you can mix more if needed.